Saturday, August 8, 2015

 Nelson Rivers Starkey Bridge City of Florence

-this is where the Capture of John Murrell marker is located
+This is where the Capture of John Murrell marker is located.

 Nelson Rivers Starkey Bridge City of Florence

-this is where the Capture of John Murrell marker is located
+This is where the Capture of John Murrell marker is located.

-Pestilence Before 20th Century
+Pestilence Before the 20th Century

 Pesthouse and Cemetery 1866